Skip Navigation

 Cross Day

 Another important event takes place in Granada on the 3rd of May ("The cross day").
-Different neighborhoods enter a competition of crosses made with flowers.
-All around these crosses is party and dancing, there are also open-air bars around.
+Different neighbourhoods enter a competition of crosses made with flowers.
+All around these crosses is partying and dancing, there are also open-air bars around.

 Zaidin Rock Festival